aaronschendel/oshaMonitor/README.md

     - This is your String Identifier (SID) for Twilio.
 Can be found on Twilio homepage after logging in.
 [More Details](https://www.twilio.com/docs/glossary/what-is-a-sid)
 - twilio.auth_token
     - This is your Auth Token for Twilio.
 Can be found on the Twilio homepage after logging in.
 [More Details](https://support.twilio.com/hc/en-us/articles/223136027-Auth-Tokens-and-How-to-Change-Them)
+- general.refresh_interval
+    - This sets the frequency of the polling to check worker status.
+The number is the delay in milliseconds.
+IE: 5 seconds is 5000.
 ```
     "hiveos": {
         "bearer_token": "your_hiveos_bearer_token"